Meta Fab: Kanban in Metal Goods Manufacturing

 We manage a visual shop floor job board showing a 2-week window for scheduled shipments.
 In our implementation, each card represents a discrete customer job, and its location and color represents the job's requirements, current status and schedule.
 This permits users to see the daily work load, and whether jobs are on schedule, in jeopardy, late, or at sub-contractors.
 As a result, we don't flow the cards between columns or swim lanes, but place them based on due date, and move only occasionally between swim lanes.

-What does your board and card template look like?
+What does your board look like?

 What features or integrations do you value most in Kanban Tool and why?